How to Choose the Best Welding Helmet for Safety

 Understanding Welding Hazards

-Welding generates ultraviolet (UV) and infrared (IR) radiation, which can cause severe eye injuries such as photokeratitis (welder’s flash) and cataracts.
-The bright, visible light can also damage the retina.
-Additionally, welding produces sparks, spatter, and hot metal fragments that can cause burns or lacerations.
-Understanding these hazards underscores the importance of selecting a high-quality welding helmet.
+Welding creates ultraviolet (UV) and infrared (IR) radiation.
+These types of radiation can lead to serious eye injuries like photokeratitis (welder’s flash) and cataracts.
+The bright, visible light from welding can also harm the retina.
+On top of that, welding produces sparks, spatter, and hot metal pieces that can cause burns or cuts.
+Knowing about these risks highlights the importance of choosing a good welding helmet.

 Types of Welding Helmets

-Best Welding Helmet come in various types, each offering different levels of protection and functionality:
+Best Welding Helmet comes in various types, each offering different levels of protection and functionality:

 • Auto-Darkening Helmets: These helmets have sensors that detect the arc light and automatically darken the lens to a preset shade.
 They provide continuous protection and allow the welder to keep the helmet down at all times, improving productivity and reducing strain.